 This is a view of the kitchen taken from the mezzanine lounge.

-The den is underneath the mezzanine, and looks out onto the lounge area.
+The den is underneath the mezzanine, and looks out onto the lounge area and the garden.

 The rear garden has a series of interconnected ponds cascading down.
 The fish are not to be trifled with.